 Section I - SC 1,2,3: Places facility-wide emission limits on individual HAP and aggregate HAPs of 8.9 tpy and 22.4 tpy, respectively.
 Based on the records I reviewed, these limits have not been exceeded.
-Total reported facility-wide HAP emissions from the coating booths and ancillary equipment were highest during the 12-month period ending in October 2022 at 13.01 tons.
+Total reported facility-wide HAP emissions from the coating booths and ancillary equipment were highest during the 12-month period ending in May 2023 at 6.5 tons.
 The majority of the HAP emissions are from Methanol.
-Methanol emissions were reported highest during the 12-month period ending in September 2022 at 7.63 tons.
+Methanol emissions were reported highest during the 12-month period ending in May 2023 at 3.65 tons.
 Methanol is the largest constituent of the purge solvent.

 Prefix only takes credit for reclaimed purge solvent in the automated booths.
 Purge solvent reclaim in the automated booths is a 100% closed loop process according to Prefix.
 Based on my observations, this is true.
 Prefix claims 100% recovery on purge solvent used in the automated booths.
 The entire system is designed so that the lines can be purged in a closed loop manner.
 Ken stated that most of the purge solvent used in other booths is recovered and sent out as waste but is currently reported as emissions.
 I observed that there are waste drums in place where purge solvent is pumped into.
-Ken stated that the lines are cleaned after each day's operation and when changing coating types.
+Ken stated that the paint lines are cleaned after each day's operation and when changing coating types.

 Section V - SC 1: Requires Prefix to determine the HAP content of any material as received and as applied using manufacturers formulation data.
 Prefix maintains a chemical formulation database that tracks the HAP content of all materials used at the facility.
-The Mercedes SUV program that will constitute most of the business at this facility uses a waterborne basecoat and solvent-borne clearcoat.
-During my previous inspection in June 2022, I collected the SDS for the clear coat and the purge solvent.
+The Mercedes SUV program that constitutes most of the business at this facility uses a waterborne basecoat and solvent-borne clearcoat.
+During a previous inspection in June 2022, I collected the SDS for the clear coat and the purge solvent.
+Ken stated that this formulation has not changed.
+I didn't observe any new paint colors or vehicles during my inspection.
 The clear coat used is a two-part product.
 Part A contains 4.12 lb/gallon VOC and Part B contains 0.31 lb/gallon VOC.
-The purge solvent used has a VOC content of 6.69 lbs/gallon - roughly 40% of which is methanol.
-There is no methanol storage tank on site.
+I spot checked the calculations and verified that the correct HAP/VOC content in clear coat is used in the calculations.
+The purge solvent used has a VOC content of 6.69 lbs/gallon - roughly 40% of which is methanol (HAP).
+There is no methanol bulk storage tank on site.